dnt201/dnt201/README.md

 - :telescope: I’m studing as a Software Engineer and contributing to frontend for building web applications.
 - :telescope: And i'm a mobile developer too. 😙
 - :video_game: In my free time, I play game (CSGO, Lol, ApexLegend,...) if you want, we can duo =)))
 - :zap: As a developer but i'm funny man and very friendly.
 I have good interpersonal skills so I'm good at teamwork.
 I very "welcome" to change and learn new skills - technical.
-I expect to learn more things during my training/working time at your company.
+If we work together, I will be learn more things during this time.

 ### :hammer_and_wrench: Languages and Tools :
 <div>